Ready to Join a Community Dedicated to Making a Difference?

 Make a greater impact through the power of community.
 Join the Giving Circle and direct essential resources to communities most needing them.

-Learn about pressing local social issues, engage in thoughtful discussion, and actively participate in GiveNKind's program.
+Learn about pressing local social issues and actively participate in GiveNKind's program.

-Connect with others who share your values and commitment in supporting Chicagoland nonprofits.
+Connect with others who share your values and commitment to supporting Chicagoland nonprofits.

 Participate in the decision-making process to choose which nonprofits receive gifts of essential products.